Archives 2016

 Tip #3: Convey confidence.

-Suppose you are in a panic that will be magnified in your employees ten times over.
+Suppose you are in a panic; that will be magnified tenfold in your employees.
 If employees sense that you are coming across as if the sky is falling, they could start heading for the door.

-The best way to deal with your own emotions is to know, plan and write out what you want to say in advance.
+The best way to deal with your emotions is to know, plan, and write out what you want to say in advance.
 Practice it if necessary.
-Take a deep breath and put your game face on before you meet with your people.
+Take a deep breath and put on your game face before you meet with your people.
 You will feel calmer and more confident and convey that image.

 Tip #4: Be a good fiscal role model.

-Who would you support as a leader during tough times?
+Who would you support as a leader during challenging times?

 The CEO of an oilfield services firm overheard griping about the first-class service he received on his last flight just before he told his managers they had to cut staff by 5%.

-Or, the Boss who took a larger pay cut than the staff got, cancelled the Palm Springs leadership team retreat and cut out catered lunches for management meetings?
+Or, the Boss who took a more significant pay cut than the staff got, cancelled the Palm Springs leadership Team retreat and cut out catered lunches for management meetings?

 Double standards destroy your credibility.
 When you share bad news and try to reassure people, they will likely not believe you unless they feel you have skin in the game.

-Let me close with this: Each situation is different, so there are no simple answers to how to communicate bad news to employees.
+Let me close by saying that each situation is different, so there are no simple answers to how to communicate bad news to employees.
 But I do know that without your employees, your company is nothing.

 Put yourself in their shoes and be the leader you would want to have during tough times.